Brief – Delivery of the Papers

-- Up to 1 day in length – 3 working days before the hearing
+- Up to 1 day in length – 3 working days prior to any conference or hearing

 - From 6-10 days in length – 10 working days before the hearing

 St Albans Chambers realises that e-mail is a quick and easy way to communicate and allows you to send relevant information.
 We are happy to receive documents / Papers via email if that is preferred.
 If sending papers by email we would ask that these are sent in an orderly fashion (all documents / attachments named and numbered) to enable Counsel to work electronically or for ease of printing.

 When a barrister is booked to attend court for a privately paying client, you will receive an invoice shortly after the work has been completed.
 Our payment terms are 30 days from the date of invoice.
 All of the services we offer are bound by the new standard contractual terms as from the date of implementation on 31st January 2013.
 A copy of these terms is available here and can be viewed on the Bar Standards Board website at http://www.barstandardsboard.org.uk/ .